evennia/evennia/docs/source/Contribs/Contrib-Menu-Login.md

 # Menu-based login system

-Contribution - Vincent-lg 2016, Griatch 2019 (rework for modern EvMenu)
+Contribution by Vincent-lg 2016.
+Reworked for modern EvMenu by Griatch, 2019.

-This changes the Evennia login to ask for the account name and password in sequence instead of requiring you to enter both at once.
-It uses EvMenu under the hood.
+This changes the Evennia login to ask for the account name and password as a series of questions instead of requiring you to enter both at once.
+It uses Evennia's menu system `EvMenu` under the hood.

 ## Installation